 Spanish Proficiency (conversational) preferred for PG and Montgomery County placements

 Applications are accepted and screened on an ongoing basis.
 Multiple positions are available.

-Additional benefits such as mileage reimbursement, loan forbearance, childcare assistance & health insurance available.
+Additional benefits such as mileage reimbursement, loan forbearance and health insurance available.

 Full-time (Position typically requires 40+ hours per week).
 Evening and weekend hours required.

 The University of Maryland has made the safety of our students, faculty and staff, and our surrounding communities a top priority.
 As part of that commitment, the University System of Maryland (USM) recently announced that students, faculty, and staff on USM campuses this fall, including UMBC, are required to be vaccinated against COVID.
 As a prospective and/or a new employee at UMBC, you will be required to comply with the University’s vaccination protocol.
 Further information is available at: https://covid19.umbc.edu/vaccine/

 UMBC is an Affirmative Action/Equal Opportunity Employer.
 Applications from women, minority group members, veterans and individuals with disabilities are encouraged to apply.

 If you require a reasonable accommodation for a disability for any part of the employment process, please contact the Human Resources Department at 410-455-2337 or MD TTY Relay Service 1-800-735-2258 between 8:30 a.m. and 4:00 p.m.
 Monday through Friday.

 As required by the 1986 Immigration Act, be prepared to present acceptable documentation upon hire showing your identity and that you are a U.S. citizen or an alien who is authorized to work.

 About University of Maryland, Baltimore County